--:--

 Steps:

-• First, when a user accesses an application/web that needs resources from Google, this application will send an Authorization request to Google servers.
-This request also includes information about which user and which resources the application needs to access.
+• First, when a user opens an app that needs Google resources, the app sends an Authorization request to Google’s servers.
+The request includes which user and which resources it wants to access.

-• User logs in to Google so Google can authenticate (authentication) the user’s identity.
+• The user logs in to Google so Google can authenticate their identity.

 Terms:

-• Authorization request: requesting permission to access the resources the application needs, waiting for user authentication.
+• Authorization request: a request asking for permission to access the resources the app needs.

-• Authorization code (exchange code): used as proof that the user has granted permissions for resources, and does not contain information to access resources.
+• Authorization code (exchange code): proof that the user granted permission.
+It is not the token used to access resources.

-• Access token: this token is what the application uses to access resources with granted permissions.
+• Access token: the token the application uses to access resources.

-• Authorization Server: server that issues tokens (Google OAuth Server).
+• Authorization Server: the server that issues tokens, such as Google’s OAuth server.

 Notes: